mkonicek/coding-time/content/blog/i-like-the-web-now/index.md

 ![HTML, CSS and JavaScript logo](./html.png)

-Around 2003 a lot of my friends were talking about web development.
+Around 2003 several of my friends were talking about web development.
 They were doing PHP, HTML and CSS.
 I got excited, bought a book about PHP, and tried building something.

 I thought everything about the experience was horrible.
 Web development felt like trying to build an application on top of a platform that wasn’t meant to be used for applications at all.
-Layout done using CSS, navigation between pages and trying to pass around state, it sucked.
+Layout using CSS was notoriously difficult, navigation between pages and trying to keep around state felt hacky.

 I went back to desktop development, Direct3D and forgot about web development.
 Luckily there was still lots to do on desktop.